EssenceSentry/awesome-web-resources/README.md

 - [Plunker – Helping you build the web](http://next.plnkr.co/)

 - [GDB online Debugger | Compiler – Code, Compile, Run, Debug online C, C++](https://www.onlinegdb.com/) – Online GDB is online compiler and debugger for C/C++.
-You can compile, run and debug code with gdb online.
+You can compile, run and debug code with GDB online.
 Using gcc/g++ as compiler and gdb as debugger.
 Currently C and C++ languages are supported.